josevnz/tutorials/docs/EmpireStateRunUp/TUTORIAL.md

 ![](age_histogram.png)

-You can see from both graphics that the group age with most partipants is the 40-45 year old bracket, and the outliers are on the 10-20 and 70-80 year old groups.
+You can see from both graphics that the group age with most participants is the 40-45 year old bracket, and the outliers are on the 10-20 and 70-80 year old groups.

 #### Participants per country plot